 Duolingo publishes data every year on their courses, which ones are growing in popularity, by country, etc. Let’s go over what that data tells us about the most popular Duolingo Languages!

 What is the Most Popular Duolingo Language Course?

-According to Duolingo, the most studied languages on the app around the world are:
+According to Duolingo, the most popular and most studied languages on the app around the world are:

 How Many People are Learning Languages on Duolingo?

 According to the Duolingo 2021 Language Report, there are over 500 million learners on Duolingo.

 Want to take your language learning to the next level?
 If you’re ready to go beyond Duolingo, italki is the absolute best language resource out there.
 Take one-on-one classes with native speakers online for less than $10.